 ABOUT THE EXHIBITION

-*Ron van der Ende* (1965) confuses many a viewer with his reliefs of found wood that literally come out at you from the wall.
+Ron van der Ende (1965, Delft, NL) confuses many a viewer with his reliefs of found wood that literally come out at you from the wall.
 Van der Ende utilises multiple perspectives in his two dimensional wall-mounted works creating a great sense of depth.
 Cars, planes and ships are constructed from old pieces of timber (the paint on which is original), to create a photo-realistic mosaic.

-*Martin Luijendijk* (1958) photographs architecture.
+Martin Luijendijk (1958, Maassluis, NL) photographs architecture.
 Always discernable in each of his photographs is the contrast between in focus fragments and out of focus fragments in the foreground and background.
 This methodology delivers stunning images that can invoke different readings, such as more philosophical interpretations as well as socially critical readings, for example in relation to our incessant drive to build.

-Interiors are one of the core themes of the work of *Maurice van Tellingen* (1957).
+Maurice van Tellingen (1957, Hilversum, NL) uses interiors as one of the core themes of his work.
 These interiors usually manifest themselves in his work in the form of a small looking box.
 Van Tellingen likes to refer to these items as spatial paintings.
 Curiously there are never people included in these works.
 Despite this, a human presence is still always noticeable, as in for example the use of light, that isn’t natural but has obviously been placed there by the human hand.